Open Knowledge and Open Data Web Buttons

 1. Add one of the html snippets below to your web page.

-2. [optional] Change the button image and/or store the button locally.
-You can change the button image by simply changing the src attribute on the img tag to the url of a different button (see links above).
-You can also download the button you want to use and save it locally (just navigate to the directory linked above, click on the button you want and then choose Save As).
-In that case you will want to update the src url to point to your local copy.
+3. [optional] Store the button locally: you can also download the button you want to use and save it locally (just navigate to the directory linked above, click on the button you want and then choose Save As).
+If you do this you will want to update the src url to point to your local copy.

 The result should look similar to: